ziplab/ziplab.github.io/_pages/about.md

 Welcome to ZIP Lab!

-Our lab’s primary research focus is on developing efficient machine learning systems for edge applications, particularly in the areas of large language models and multimodal large models.
+Our lab pioneers next-generation efficient AI computing, specializing in large language models and multimodal foundation models.